jia-wei-00/DRC-FE-CryptHub-/README.md

 - [JS Cookie](https://github.com/js-cookie/js-cookie#readme): A library for handling cookies in JavaScript.

 - [React Toastify](https://fkhadra.github.io/react-toastify/introduction): A popular notification library for React applications, offering easy and customizable toast notifications.

+Feel free to explore and leverage these technologies to enhance your own projects.